Creative Testing Framework for Meta Ads (2026): The 5-Pillar System for High-Velocity Iteration

 What is the biggest bottleneck to high-velocity creative iteration?

-The primary bottleneck is almost always data consolidation and analysis.
+Data consolidation and analysis.
 Manually pulling performance data from multiple ad networks (Meta, TikTok, Google) and reconciling it with MMP data (AppsFlyer, Adjust, Branch, Singular) in spreadsheets consumes dozens of hours weekly.
 Creative intelligence platforms solve this by unifying the data and automatically tagging creative elements for rapid analysis.

 How do I manage creative fatigue proactively?